Decoloniality as an Exercise in Art and Management

 MF: Listening to your story confronting that sort of Nothing you found in Antofagasta, culturally (of course), and considering everything you have generated in that landscape, somehow it makes me think of how much dialogue there must have been with the whole context of the extreme environment.
 Somehow you modified the context and the context also modified you.
 I would like to know what aspects of the cultural and social field in Antofagasta invited you to develop your task and what made you think it was possible to achieve this?

 DW: I wouldn’t say invitation, more like provocation.
 It all made me think that it was not possible.
 And there is no more suitable landscape to generate something than nothing, the void.
 Between the most extreme cities of the south and the north of Chile there are 5061 kilometers; between the southernmost campus of the art school and the northernmost there are 958 kilometers.
 All the university schools of Visual Arts are concentrated in less than a fifth of the length of Chile, the specialized exhibition spaces as well as the archives.
-The inequality of access to artistic higher education and, therefore, the professional void had already extending for three generations, it all deepens the knowledge gap, leaving most of the creative potential of the north of Chile at the margins; a fact that simply occurs due to the lack of resources and the distance.
+The inequality of access to artistic higher education and, therefore, the professional void had already extending for three generations, it all deepens the knowledge gap, leaving most of the creative potential of the north of Chile at the margins; a fact that just occurs due to the lack of resources and the distance.
 In this context, to create a crack, a fissure, became a challenge.

-MF: I don’t know if you agree with me that recently there have been an emergence of projects which share elements both in the way they have emerged, the similarity of the organizers, and the regional dimension they acquire.
-Projects that promote changes in a broad sense of the terms “context” or “environment,” because they have an impact on the very contextual conditions of production and they also critically intervene into their habitat, in short, on the environment.
+MF: I don’t know if you agree with me that recently there has been an emergence of projects which share elements both in the way they have emerged, the similarity of the organizers, and the regional dimension they acquire.
+Projects that promote changes in a broad sense of the terms “context” or “environment,” because they have an impact on the very contextual conditions of production and they also critically intervene in their habitat, in short, on the environment.
 What would you attribute that emergence to?
 Do you believe that new communication technologies favor networking on a regional scale?
 Or, on the contrary, would you consider it to be the growth of the art sector that has solved the issues of these local scenes?

 DW: There were always artists that thought their place was in the forefront of the struggle.
 But my impression is that today more than ever there are battalions of artists gradually abandoning the field of creation, finding more encouragement (meaning?) in social, pedagogic, or environmental activism.
 We live in a post-positivistic epoch, where art for art’s sake is hard to argue for in front of the world, and even more, in front of oneself.
-I personally stand on the other side of the bridge, with the motto “liberate art from the yoke of political correctness and social usefulness”.
+I personally stand on the other side of the bridge, with the motto “liberate art from the yoke of political correctness and social usefulness.”

 MF: Far-reaching projects never present initially as a programed whole or at least infrequently.
 I would like you to tell us how you started to mobilize the production, formation, circulation, and somehow, the eventual consumption of cultural goods.
 Tell me more about how these aspects developed, as well as the situation of the audience, considering the projects were open to public spaces, I’m particularly interested in the case of Quillagua, where the audiences are frankly different from those of the city.

 DW: Chronologically, first came the need to meet each other and create a space for dialogue, or actually to answer the questions “what are you doing here?” and “what’s next?”
 That’s the origin of the first house and the first workshop, the first exhibition.
 Quite early on, it became apparent to us that if we didn’t educate, we wouldn’t be able to move forward, we would be locked within a hermetic circle.
 I began teaching at local universities and schools.
 On Saturdays, I would teach workshops for self-taught artists.
-I took on the curatorship of a multipurpose hall, that I turned, for a year and a half, into an experimental space.
+I took on the curatorship of a multi-purpose hall, that I turned, for a year and a half, into an experimental space.
 We have designed projects for the permanent education of visual art teachers of the region, and training internships for local artists, linking art and territory.
 Today we work constantly with twelve high schools of the region.
 The artists that participate in our projects assume the commitment of giving their knowledge back to the local scene.
-It’s not about training artists, but developing critical thinking, to legitimize subjectivity, to propose a bit of content and defeat the dictatorship of the instantaneous.
+It’s not about training artists, but developing critical thinking, to legitimize subjectivity, to propose a bit of content, and defeat the dictatorship of the instantaneous.
 We want people to demand art.
 And for this to happen, people must know it, and enjoy it.
 This is where we are at.

 SACO is a turning point in the volume of our events.
 To establish a visual arts festival in an open space, in the historic city center, provoked an impressive boom of public attendance.
 And this means we have instilled interest.
 In the last edition of SACO, we reached almost fourteen thousand people, yes, and in this sense it is a more mainstream audience, but I rather see every visitor individually, without losing that approach.